yunger7/yunger.dev/README.md

 <br />

 ## About
-This is my personal website, a cozy place to host my projects, do networking and write about things that I'm interested about.
-It started as a coding challenge and gradually evolved into something more.
-I still have lots of ideas in mind and there is still plenty of work to do, but I'll get there eventually.
+This is my workshop.
+A cozy place that I use to host my projects, develop tools, do networking, share ideas and write about things that I'm intrested in.
+It's essentially the home of a digital craftsman.
+Check out the [about](https://yunger.dev/about) page for more information.

 ## Tech stack
 - [Next.js](https://nextjs.org/)